KauanRakoski/DOManager_jquery-copy/README.md

 Bug correction.

 # contribute
 Contribution is very appreciated.
 Feel free to fork and create a pull request, or open an issue.
-A "good firt issue" would be to make the code of "reveal" function cleaner and fix the issue of executing just one parameter.

 ------
 Made with ❤️ and javascript.